Birdboat/TeamSpeak3CSharpFramework/README.md

 # TeamSpeak3CSharpFramework
-This is a WIP C# Framework for TeamSpeak3
+This is a plugin to help you create a C# Plugin

+Please see the WIP wiki for an example